tsuyy/project-03/README.md

 ## Future Features
 * Share posts to social media
 * Mailing system for astronomy news and forecasts
+* Implement bookmarks or likes or follow for users
+*

+## FIX BUGS
+* Can not fetch weather forecast for some of the posted entry locations
+* Can not toggle individual reply text area

 ## Demo
 ![]()